-The French chateau style residence at this 26-acre estate was built in 1912 for Hugh Landon by his brother-in-law, architect Lewis Davis.
-The oldest garden feature is a walled, sunken garden of symmetrical planting beds centered on a circular fountain pool, likely by Davis.
-Landon and his second wife, Jessie, impressed by the Olmsted Brothers’ Thomas Lamont garden in Maine, hired Percival Gallagher to redesign the gardens at Oldfields.
-From 1920-1925, Gallagher designed a seamless mix of formal and informal features.
+The French chateau-style residence at this 26-acre American Country Place estate was built in 1912 for Hugh Landon by his brother-in-law, architect Lewis Davis.
+The oldest feature is a walled, sunken garden of symmetrical planting beds centered on a circular fountain pool, likely designed by Davis.
+Impressed by the Olmsted Brothers’ Thomas Lamont garden in Maine, Landon hired Percival Gallagher to redesign the gardens at Oldfields.
+From 1920 to 1925, Gallagher designed a seamless mix of formal and informal garden features.
 A wild garden in the 40-foot deep ravine was planted with flowering trees, shrubs, and perennials along a rock-lined water course, spanned by a rustic bridge.
-From the western terrace, the wild garden and the bluffs of the White River are visible.
-To the east a grand formal vista down the long lawn flanked by elm allées terminates at a fountain.
+From the western terrace, the Ravine Garden and the bluffs of the White River are visible.
+To the east a grand formal vista flanked by elm allées terminates at a fountain.